jvm-repo-rebuild/reproducible-central/BUILDSPEC.md

 ## Parameters

-- `groupId`, `artifactId` and `version` are not really used to do the rebuild, but to point to the reference output files in (Maven) Central Repository in the final report.
+- `groupId`, `artifactId` and `version` are not really used to do the rebuild, but to point to the reference output files in Central Repository in the final report.
 - `gitRepo` and `gitTag` define where to get the source code from and which precise commit represents the release.
 - rebuild environment prerequisites: they define key prerequisites to rebuild source code and have a chance that the output files will match reference output from Central Repository:
   - `tool`: the build tool used.
 Can be `mvn` or `sbt` currently, but don't hesitate to help provide [rebuild support for other JVM build tools](/jvm-repo-rebuild/reproducible-central/issues/6),